-• Talk calmly with the child in an appropriate place and time

-• Meet with the family regularly to develop a partnership approach and record this on Record of Family meeting

-- Identify triggers that cause behaviour to escalate - Reflect on provision, make adaptations and trial a range of strategies to engage and support - Use a personalised approach to prevent escalation i.e. managing transition times - Create a 'special' time to support the child i.e. during lunch times share activities, games - Emphasise and acknowledge positive behaviours - Ensure the child can develop an emotional connection your opinions matter to them - Consider whether an Inclusion Plan would prevent further escalation.
+- Record significant harmful or disruptive behaviours on the incident or behaviour log forms. - Talk calmly with the child in an appropriate place and time - Meet with the family regularly to develop a partnership approach and record this on Record of Family meeting - Identify triggers that causebehaviour to escalate - Reflect on provision, make adaptations and trial a range of strategies to engage and support - Use a personalised approach to prevent escalation i.e. managing transition times - Create a 'special' time to support the child i.e. during lunch times share activities, games - Emphasise and acknowledge positive behaviours - Ensure the child can develop an emotional connection your opinions matter to them - Consider whether an Inclusion Plan would prevent further escalation.
 (See inclusion Pg12)

-g.
-Exclusions and detentions
+G. Exclusions and Detentions

 As a school we are proactive and will do all we can to enable children to succeed.
 However there are times when a situation occurs and exclusion may be the only option available to keep the child safe, and ensure the education and welfare of other children and staff.
-This would be used as a last resort and in response to serious or persistent breeches of our Behaviour Policy.
+This would be used as a last resort and in response to serious or persistent breaches of thisBehaviour Policy.